 trade-offs Options regarding the allocation of scarce resources.

-“what-if?” analysis Facilitated by project management software, identifying the immediate impact of altering the order of subtasks, shuffling resources, or changing task dependencies.
+“what-if?” analysis Facilitated by project management software, identifying the immediate impact of altering the order of subtasks, shuffling resources or changing task dependencies.

-work breakdown structure (WBS) Project plans that delineate all the tasks that must be accomplished to successfully complete a project from which scheduling, delegating, and budgeting are derived; a complete depiction of all the tasks necessary to achieve successful project completion.
+work breakdown structure (WBS) Project plans that delineate all the tasks that must be accomplished to successfully complete a project from which scheduling, delegating, and budgeting is derived; a complete depiction of all the tasks necessary to achieve successful project completion.

 work statement A detailed description of how a particular task or subtask will be completed, including the specific actions necessary, resources required, and outcome to be achieved.